richgilbank/Terse/README.md

 In CSS, `.my-awesome-module .my-awesome-module__child-with-stuff {...}` would become something like `.t0 .t1 {...}`.

 ### Why?
 Many people, myself included, have taken to writing CSS in [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) syntax (or something similar), which can become quite verbose at times.
 For development speed and readability, this is a huge win.
 For files being shipped over the wire, not so much.
-Terse can be added as a build step to your workflow, allowing you to write CSS in a familiar way, without sacrificing page performance. gZipping your files seems to reduce some repetition, but I've yet to test how much it's able to work on in a stream without a comprehension of the entire file /shrug.
+Terse can be added as a build step to your workflow, allowing you to write CSS in a familiar way, without sacrificing page performance.

 ### Numbers
 Using twitter.com (unauthenticated) as a benchmark (file sizes in bytes):